pgrigoro/groovy-sample/README.md

 https://github.com/AdoptOpenJDK/openjdk11-binaries/releases/download/jdk-11.0.10%2B9/OpenJDK11U-jdk_x64_windows_hotspot_11.0.10_9.msi

 Set JAVA_HOME:
-In System variables, clicks New... button to add a new JAVA_HOME variable and point it to the JDK installed folder.
+In System properties >> environment variables, clicks New... button to add a new JAVA_HOME variable and point it to the JDK installed folder.

 Update PATH:
-In System variables, find PATH, clicks edit... button :
+In System properties >> environment variables, find PATH, clicks edit... button :
 In Windows 10, it will prompt you a dialog box, clicks on New button, and this %JAVA_HOME%\bin

 IntelliJ IDEA: